elinck/syma_speciation/pipeline.md

 (After filtering, we kept 102606487 out of a possible 989764264 sites.)

-Finally, we'll extract Chromosome 5 for comparison w/ simulated data, then restrict our analysis to *megarhyncha*
+Finally, we'll extract Chromosome 5 for comparison w/ simulated data, then restrict our analysis to *megarhyncha:*

 ```
 vcftools --gzvcf syma.wgs.all.recode.vcf.gz --chr scaffold_13 --recode --recode-INFO-all --out syma.scaf13